 SLEDGE HAMMER!
 (1986-1988 ABC-TV/New World Television) Starring David Rasche, Anne-Marie Martin, Harrison Page, Leslie Morris, Patti Tippo, Kurt Paul.
 Created and Produced by Alan Spencer.

 Twenty-five years ago today at 8:30 P.M.
-Eastern Time, viewers who stayed tuned to ABC following the thoroughly conventional WHO'S THE BOSS witnessed the premiere of a truly different series that was very worthy of the overused phrase, "ahead of its time", SLEDGE HAMMER!
+Eastern Time, viewers who stayed tuned to ABC after the season premiere of the thoroughly conventional WHO'S THE BOSS witnessed the debut of a truly different series that was very worthy of the overused phrase, "ahead of its time", SLEDGE HAMMER!

 Starring David Rasche as the title character in what remains the best role of his career, SLEDGE HAMMER! gave us a hero who dealt with snipers (blowing up a building as the offender fired away from the rooftop) just as effectively as he handled purse snatchers (making the perp beat himself up at gunpoint).
 He also found time to give to his favorite charity (Toy Guns for Tots) and to read classics like WAR AND PEACE (stopping after the first half).
 Hammer occasionally revealed his sensitive side, but only to his most trusted confidante, his .44 Magnum named "Gun".
 He talked to it, slept beside it, and even showered with it.